web-fragments/web-fragments/CONTRIBUTING.md

 This project welcomes contributions and suggestions.

+Join our community on [Discord](https://discord.gg/dcgA8YxyCb) in the **#development** channel to discuss ideas, ask questions, and collaborate with other contributors.

 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#code-of-conduct)